CraigNock/m5-2-redux--spotify/__lecture/lecture-2-structure.md

   location: locationReducer,
 });

-// What is the initial state?
+// What is the initial state format?
+{
+  item: {hi: 5},
+  location: 'montreal',
+}

 ```

 ---